 \subsection{Extension to a Continuous Framework}

-It is worth noting that while our approach is formulated within a discrete framework of age intervals, a similar methodology can be considered in a continuous setting.
-As the number of age intervals $ K $ increases and the width of each interval decreases, the discrete age categories approach a continuous age variable.
-In the limit as $ K \to \infty $, the multinomial distribution over discrete categories transitions to a continuous distribution over age \citep{seeger2004gaussian}.
+Although our approach is formulated within a discrete framework of age intervals, a similar methodology can be extended to a continuous setting.
+As the number of age intervals $K$ increases and the width of each interval decreases, the discrete age categories approach a continuous age variable.
+In the limit as $K \to \infty$, the multinomial distribution over discrete categories transitions to a continuous distribution over age \citep{seeger2004gaussian}.

-In this continuous framework, the death counts can be modeled using a Poisson point process or, under certain conditions, approximated by a Gaussian process due to the central limit theorem \citep[e.g.,][]{daley2003introduction}.
-Specifically, the cumulative death counts over age can be considered as a realization of a stochastic process with a continuous index set.
-The differences $ Y_{x,j} = D_x - D_j $ between age-specific death counts would then correspond to increments of this process.
+In this continuous framework, death counts can be modeled using a Poisson point process or, under certain conditions, approximated by a Gaussian process via the central limit theorem \citep[e.g.,][]{daley2003introduction}.
+Cumulative death counts over age can then be viewed as a realization of a stochastic process with a continuous index set.
+Differences between age-specific death counts, such as $Y_{x,j} = D_x - D_j$, would correspond to increments of this process.

-The challenge in the continuous case lies in defining the probability that a particular age $ x $ is the mode since, in a continuous distribution, the probability of observing any exact value is zero.
-However, we can consider the probability density function of the age at death and analyze the behavior of the process around its maximum \citep[e.g.,][]{adler2009random}.
-Techniques from stochastic process theory, such as studying the maxima of Gaussian processes, can be employed.
+A key challenge in the continuous setting is defining the probability that a specific age $x$ is the mode.
+In a continuous distribution, the probability of observing any exact value is zero.
+Instead, we can analyze the probability density function of the age at death and study the behavior of the process around its maximum \citep[e.g.,][]{adler2009random}.
+Tools from stochastic process theory, including techniques for analyzing the maxima of Gaussian processes, are well-suited for this task.

-Extending our method to the continuous framework would involve modeling the death counts as a Gaussian process over age and calculating the distribution of the age at which the process attains its maximum.
-While this introduces additional mathematical complexity, it offers a more precise representation of mortality patterns when age is treated as a continuous variable.
+Extending our method to the continuous framework involves modeling death counts as a Gaussian process over age and calculating the distribution of the age where the process reaches its maximum.
+While this introduces additional mathematical complexity, it provides a more precise representation of mortality patterns when age is treated as a continuous variable.